 When viewing the glossary, the terms also appear in the sidebar, replacing any doc pages listed there.
 I’m not a fan of this approach because it causes users to lose the context of their documentation sidebar.
 If the glossary is common to multiple sets of documentation, one would hope the glossary definitions are single-sourced through the authoring tools.

-One challenge this Yext example brings up is how to distribute glossaries across multiple doc sets.
+One challenge this Yext example raises is how to distribute glossaries across multiple doc sets.
 Suppose only some of these terms are relevant to one doc set, and other terms are relevant to another doc set.
 Do you partition the glossary into multiple specialized glossaries by product, or just have one general glossary across all products?

 Use the strategy that makes sense for your docs.
 For the most part, since users just jump down to one specific glossary entry, it probably doesn’t matter if other terms (that aren’t specific to the doc set in context) are also included.
 On the other hand, filtering the definitions to a relevant subset would also encourage readers to actually browse through the definitions.